 The flow of blood pumped by the heart is controlled by one-way valves.
 These valves assure that blood moves in only one direction.
-Mitral regurgitation occurs when the heart's mitral valve leaks blood into the upper chamber from the lower chamber.
+When the heart's mitral valve leaks blood into the upper chamber from the lower chamber, it is called mitral regurgitation.

 Mitral Valve Regurgitation